NomiMalik0207/PedSynth-and-PedGNN-for-Pedestrian-Intention-Prediction/README.md

 or run `environment.yml` to have all the requirements.

 ## Data preprocessing
-First of all, we extracted all the pedestrian skeletons from the video frames of ([JAAD](https://data.nvision2.eecs.yorku.ca/JAAD_dataset/)/[PIE](https://data.nvision2.eecs.yorku.ca/PIE_dataset/)) using bounding box values and their respective ground-truth of C/NC.
-Because the annotatrion files of JAAD and PIE are in .xml format.
-We change it to a single .csv file.
-To do so, please use `data_preprocessing/jaad_xml_to_csv.py, data_preprocessing/pie_xml_to_csv.py`.
+To begin with, we utilized bounding box values and the corresponding C/NC ground-truth to extract all pedestrian skeletons from the video frames of JAAD and PIE.
+Since the annotation files for both are in .xml format, we converted them into a single .csv file using `data_preprocessing/jaad_xml_to_csv.py` and `data_preprocessing/pie_xml_to_csv.py` scripts.
 ## Training
-To train our PedGNN, first of all one need to extract the pose coordinated of pedestrians inside the frame and its respective labels of C/NC in the form of `.cvs` file.
-After that you can run training code. `SkeletonsDataset.py` will preprocess the dataset according to our PedGNN input. `GNN.py` have model structure.
-Finally, training can be started using `train_pedsynth.py` and other to train PedGNN on single dataset.
-For combine training settings, please refer to `combine_training.py` file.
-Remember to change the path of your dataset in training file.
+The first step to train our PedGNN is to extract the pose coordinates of pedestrians in the frame, along with their respective C/NC labels, in the form of a `.cvs` file.
+Once this is done, the training code can be run.
+The `SkeletonsDataset.py` file pre-processes the dataset according to PedGNN's input needs, while the `GNN.py` file contains the model structure.
+To train PedGNN on a single dataset, use `train_pedsynth.py` and others.
+For combined training settings, refer to the `combine_training.py` file.
+Remember to change the path of your dataset in the training file.

 ## Testing
 To test the PedGNN model on testing set of any dataset, run `model_test.py` file.